Actindo-AG/Documentation/OfferCookbook/03_OfferFromProductCompleteness_v1.md

 4. Click the [NEW ACTION] button.
     A window with a list of actions is displayed.

-    For detailed information on how to create a transition, see [Create a transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#add-a-transition).
+    For detailed information on how to add a transition, see [Add a transition](../ActindoWorkFlow/Operation/01_ManageWorkflows.md#add-a-transition).

-4. Select the *Split by criterion* action.
+5. Select the *Split by criterion* action.
     The selected action is displayed in the workflow editor.

-5. Configure the *Split by criterion* action with the following settings:
+6. Configure the *Split by criterion* action with the following settings:

     | Configuration ||
     |----|----|